Skip to main navigation Skip to search Skip to main content

 Abstract

-Lack of clarity in building regulations and associated byelaws results in poor quality of building design.
-This is the case, particularly in Lahore, where the quality of public buildings is compromised along these dimensions namely, Building Environment, Building Comfort and Building Function which impacts both users and neighbourhoods.
-Unfortunately, such public buildings include as sensitive buildings as hospitals, hostels, and family homes.
-This study produces an account of implications of the planning approval process and practice of erecting public buildings by public and private developers in Lahore.
-The entailing objectives are, firstly, to review and analyze regulatory provisions and prevailing practices of erecting public buildings in the city.
-Secondly, to carry out non technical / social evaluation of performance of public buildings by end-user. and, thirdly, to consolidate the technical views of the concerned officials regarding regulations/byelaws and their implementation.
-A mixed method approach (comprising both quantitative and qualitative) is applied to capture and analyze data collected from the identified target groups.
-The study establishes that the building regulations/byelaws for the public buildings are not sufficient as well as generic in nature, therefore seeking enhancement in terms of categorical specification.
-There should be Additional regulations/byelaws also need to be devised and introduced which consider types, purpose, and activity levels in public buildings.
-On the other hand, in terms of practice, there is lack of appropriate building and development control, when it comes down to the erection of public buildings.
-This results in low satisfaction of the end-user/occupant and the general public, despite the building is for the public.
-Further research areas are also indicated which can attract interest of a diverse range of researchers, practitioners, and planners related to the construction and wider built environments.
+Lack of clarity in building regulations and associated bylaws results in poor quality building design.
+This is the case in Lahore, where the quality of public buildings, including sensitive buildings such as hospitals, hostels, and family homes, is compromised, particularly in relation to building environment, building comfort and building function, impacting both users and neighborhoods.
+This study produces an account of the implications of the planning approval process and practice for erecting public buildings by public and private developers in Lahore.
+It seeks first, to review and analyze regulatory provisions and prevailing practices of erecting public buildings in the city.
+Second, to carry out a nontechnical/social evaluation of the performance of public buildings by the end users and, third, to consolidate the technical views of officials regarding regulations/bylaws and their implementation.
+A mixed-method research approach is applied to capture and analyze data collected from the identified target groups.
+The study establishes that the building regulations/bylaws for public buildings are not sufficient and are generic in nature, therefore seeking enhancement in terms of categorical specification.
+There should be additional regulations/bylaws devised and introduced which consider types, purpose, and activity levels in public buildings.
+In terms of practice, there is a lack of appropriate building and development control in relation to the erection of public buildings.
+This results in low satisfaction of the end user/occupant and the public.
+Further research areas are indicated which can attract interest of a diverse range of researchers, practitioners, and planners related to the construction and wider built environments.

 Original languageEnglish

-Subtitle of host publicationSelected Proceedings from the International Conference of Sustainable Ecological Engineering Design for Society (SEEDS) 2023
+Subtitle of host publicationSelected Papers from the International Conference of Sustainable Ecological Engineering Design for Society (SEEDS) 2023

 PublisherSpringer